 Key areas to examine when selecting companies to back or avoid are:

-- Reduction in use of plastics by use of more sustainable materials, including for packaging.
+- Reduction in use of plastics by the use of more sustainable materials, including for packaging.

 - Reuse of plastics, perhaps by the introduction of deposit schemes, such as historically were used with glass bottles, for example.
 But also to see used plastic as a resource.